cheebeez/radio_player/README.md

 - iOS: 15.0 or later
 - Android: API Level 23 or later

-## Reporting Issues

-Before submitting an issue, please **check the example application** provided with this plugin.
-Verify if the problem you're experiencing also occurs there.
-This helps determine if the issue is with the plugin itself or your specific implementation.

 ## License
 This project is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).